Helping social care providers go digital

 • provided consistent templates for presenting supplier profiles to allow easy comparison between suppliers

-• provided both downloadable and shareable results to support users’ preferred ways of working such as conducting analysis offline, and sharing results with colleagues
+• provided both downloadable and shareable results to support users’ preferred ways of working

-Obstacles we faced
+Challenges we faced

-In addition, we found providers might select a nice-to-have feature in the filters which would exclude an otherwise relevant supplier.
+In addition, we found providers might select a 'nice-to-have' feature in the filters which would exclude an otherwise relevant supplier.
 We therefore needed to ensure that users could see which solutions met their needs and which did not based on their answers.
 Also, to be able to change their answers, if they realised, for example, that some needs were not as important as others.

 Results